Rapaport Dermatology of Beverly Hills

 What is squamous cell carcinoma?

 Squamous cell carcinoma is the second most common type of skin cancer.
-The tumors usually develop in sun-exposed areas of your skin, including face, scalp, ears, hands, and neck.
+The tumors usually develop in sun-exposed areas of your skin, including the face, scalp, ears, hands, and neck.
 However, squamous cell carcinoma may also develop on other areas of your body not exposed to the sun.

 Squamous cell carcinoma may appear as a wart-like growth, open bleeding sore, or scaly patch that doesn’t resolve.
 Dr. Rapaport can diagnose squamous cell carcinoma after a skin biopsy.